 Watch Full Episodes of SpongeBob Online

-Other Ways to Stream SpongeBob
+Other Ways to Stream SpongeBob (and the Movies)

-The easiest way to stream “SpongeBob Square Pants” is with Amazon Prime.
-The first four seasons of SpongeBob Square Pants are included with the Prime membership at $12.99/month.
-Season 5 is available through Amazon if you subscribe to NickHits, which is an additional $7.99/month on top of the Prime fee.
+The easiest way to stream SpongeBob SquarePants is with Amazon Prime.
+The first seven seasons of SpongeBob SquarePants are included with the Prime membership at $12.99/month.
+Seasons 8 – 13 are available through Amazon if you subscribe to Paramount+, or available to rent or buy (see below).

 Buying Full Episodes of SpongeBob